 - Apply the policy-making process to improve population health.

 - Apply the principles of evidence-based public health in practice and policy formulation.

 - Apply quality improvement and performance management concepts to organizational planning and management.

-Placement of HPM students in administrative internships (also called the Applied Practice Experience) with an affiliated health organization for an equivalent of nine weeks is an essential component of the MPH degree program.
+Placement of HPM students in administrative internships (also called the Applied Practice Experience) for a total of 240 hours an essential component of the MPH degree program.
 The Applied Practice Experience (APE) site is selected by each individual HPM student in consultation with the APE coordinator and a major professor.
 The intern typically functions as a staff assistant with a practicing health administrator serving as mentor.
 Although rotating through several units of an organization provides opportunity for gaining orientation and general experience, the intern is assigned a specific project or two for in-depth problem-solving.
 APEis guided by a set of learning objectives related to public health competencies.
 Learning objectives are mutually developed by student and supervising preceptor during the first week of the internship.
 Read more about the Applied Practice Experience here.